sonata-project/SonataAdminBundle/Resources/doc/reference/action_list.rst

 .. note::

-    It is better to prefer non negative notions when possible for boolean values
+    It is better to prefer non negative notions when possible for boolean values so use the `inverse` option if you really cannot find a good enough antonym for the name you have

 Customizing the query used to generate the list
 -----------------------------------------------